 A number of fished species reside on intertidal sand flats or use them at high tide (Bryars 2003).
-Razorfish and mud cockle, when considered in isolation, are predicted to increase in size and abundance over the next 20 years inside the Nadia Landing, Creek Flats and Point Peter SZs of the NAMP (Bailey et al. 2012a).
+Razorfish and mud cockle, when considered in isolation, are predicted to increase in size and abundance over the next 20 years inside SZs containing intertidal sand ((Bailey et al. 2012a).
 Little is known about the possible response of other intertidal sand species and ecosystem changes following protection.
 Potential indicators for monitoring intertidal sand ecosystems include size/abundance/diversity of fish and invertebrate communities, and sand extent.

 A number of fished species use nearshore beach habitats in South Australia (Bryars 2003).
-Due to uncertainties around fished species' responses in these ecosystems, predictions of change are generally lacking across the park network, although Bryars (2013b) did make predictions for some beach fishes.
-No predictions are available for beach ecosystems in the NAMP.
-Given that there is likely to be minimal displacement of recreational shore-based line fishing from beaches in the NAMP (Section 10.2.7), there is limited potential for a response of fished beach species.
+Due to uncertainties around fished species' responses in these ecosystems, predictions of change are generally lacking across the park network, although Bryars (2013) did make predictions for some beach fishes.
+Given that there is likely to be minimal displacement of recreational shore-based line fishing from beaches (Section 10.2.7), there is limited potential for a response of fished beach species.